 - Promoting uniformity.

 - Rationalizing procedures across the unified markets.

-- Promotes transparency in auction process.
+- Promotes transparency in the auction process.

 - Providing an accessible nationwide market for the farmer with equal prices for the quality of his produce.